EPIC448/JPMC-tech-task-2-PY3/README.md

 // File seem to have turns of bugs in it.
  // The Terminal in this computer is updated so far Python 3, Npm 6+  And Homebrew is updated as well.
+ // Got New errors now...
+Working on that.